-Let’s look at Fullmetal Alchemist 3-in-1 editions and Deathnote black editions.
+Let’s look at the Fullmetal Alchemist 3-in-1 editions and Deathnote Black Editions.
 These two make perfect examples, not just because of their popularity; in terms of paper needs, these two are complete opposites.
 FMA has razor thin, tender pages.
 While Deathnote’s pages are some of the thickest and most resilient I’ve ever turned.
-But both of these are perfect, for what they need to do.
+But both are perfect, for what they need to do.

 Starting with weight, a 3-in-1 volume of Fullmetal has about six hundred pages.
-A black edition (2-in-1) Deathnote is four hundred.
-But the FMA actually weighs about 90g less, and they have the exact same depth, 3.3 cm.
+A Black Edition (2-in-1) Deathnote is four hundred.
+But the 3-in-1 actually weighs about 90gs less then the Black Edition, despite having the exact same depth, 3.3 cm.
 Deathnote can afford the extra weight of thicker pages, and probably benefits from the extra depth when it stands out more on store shelves.
 FMA, on the other hand, benefits for the lightness and compactness of thin paper.

 The art style determines the paper choice too.
 Fine, uncluttered lines and light shading won’t show through a page very easily.
 Arakawa’s art in Fullmetal fits this description perfectly, with plenty of white space.
 So the thin pages aren’t a problem.
 But if they were used for something more like Deathnote, with heavy contrast, thick pen strokes, fields of pitch black and shadows, and even entire pages of nearly nothing but black (the “How to Read the Deathnote” pages), the ink would show through to the other side of the page, and damage the art to a degree.
 So, thicker pages stop this from happening.

 These are some of the concerns when picking paper quality.
 I think this really demonstrates the artistic precision that comes with printing.
-It’s something most people rarely think about, and until recently I’d never seen it considered for a novel.
+It’s something most people rarely think about.
 But a good artist should always think about the way the viewer or listener experiences their work, and the minds behind Deathnote, Fullmetal Alchemist, and The Lincoln Lawyer seem to get that.

 Now, if you’ll excuse me, I’m gonna see what kinda darkness detective Harry Bosch is facing today.